antD97/SDPS/readme.md

 ## Usage

+1. Make sure you have Java installed.
+If you don't, you can download it [here](https://www.java.com/en/download/).
-1. Join a jungle practice and type `/combatlog toggle piped` to enable combat logging to file.
+2. Join a jungle practice and type `/combatlog toggle piped` to enable combat logging to file.
 This only has to be done once every game launch.
-2. Extract the zip file and run `SmiteDPS.bat` to start the program.
+3. Extract the zip file and run `SmiteDPS.bat` to start the program.
-3. Enter your Smite in-game name when prompted or enter your name in the `in-game_name.txt` file to keep it saved.
+4. Enter your Smite in-game name when prompted or enter your name in the `in-game_name.txt` file to keep it saved.
-4. The program should be able to find your combat log file, but if it can't, it'll ask you to find it.
+5. The program should be able to find your combat log file, but if it can't, it'll ask you to find it.
 It should be located in `Documents\My Games\Smite\BattleGame\Logs`.
 From there you'll want to select the `CombatLog` file with the largest number.
-5. After that, it will begin tracking your damage done in that match.
+6. After that, it will begin tracking your damage done in that match.
 When you do your first tick of damage, it will start the timer used to calculate DPS.
 From then on, any time you do damage, it will print out your DPS from that initial hit to your last hit.
-6. If you want to reset the DPS timer, press enter on the console window.
+7. If you want to reset the DPS timer, press enter on the console window.

 ## Notes